 Can you really stop being a pessimist?

-When you’ve grown up with traumas, negative experiences, and crushed expectations, you’re brain naturally puts more trust into the right hemisphere of your brain (the negative side).
+When you’ve grown up with traumas, negative experiences, and crushed expectations, your brain naturally puts more trust into the right hemisphere of the brain (the negative side).

 This would be a result of neuroplasticity.
 Your brain adapts to your life’s circumstances, to make itself more efficient at handling future challenges.